 Agnetha Faltskog continues to receive worldwide publicity for her rare public appearance, which now occasionally even include some live performances for specific purposes.
 There is every likelihood that she will release more music for her fans around the world, but you never know when: Agnetha always operates on her own timetable.

-Agnetha remains active in the music scene.
+Agnetha remains active in the music scene to this day, though it is an on-again, off-again career.
 There are always rumors of a ABBA reunion.
 The rumors are not far-fetched - Agnetha and Frida have both performed fairly recently and done well, showing no deterioration of their vocal talents.
 They both have given broad hints that they would at least consider it - and the amounts of money being bruited about would make it worth anyone's while.
 There was a famous offer of a billion dollars around 1999-2000 for a concert tour, but that went nowhere because the band said "No."

-The two guys, Bjorn and Benny, while also still active, are big music industry tycoons now and not keen to reunite.
-In fact, they seem to think the mere idea ridiculous, something that would sully the group's legendary reputation.
+The two guys, Bjorn and Benny, while also still active, are big music industry tycoons now.
+They are not keen to reunite, and Bjorn is very candid in admitting that the profit motive no longer applies.
+In fact, the members seem to think the mere idea of a reunion to be ridiculous, something that would sully the group's legendary reputation.
 Still, the possibility exists.
 Even many of the same studio musicians the group used in the 1980s remain working for Bjorn and Benny in Stockholm.
 Theoretically, the group could go in the studio and resurrect the entire operation (except the studio itself, which is gone) whenever they want.
 It would be identical to when they last recorded in 1982.
 Exactly the same, except that they are older.
 But so what?
 They still are in great shape and their voices clear.
 They would sound the same, perhaps with some old and some new material.
 It would be epic.

 But, alas, it's been denied so often that any revival is an extreme long shot.
 However, there also have been hints that Agnetha and Frida themselves may just record together, not necessarily with live performances but perhaps some studio work.
 It would not be ABBA, but it would be as close as we'll ever get.
 Maybe the guys will come around eventually.
 It likely won't happen.
 But, in any event, thank you for the music.

-What a winning smile!
-Let's see that again.
+What a winning smile from Agnetha!
+Let's see that again from forty years earlier.

-The group has appeared together twice together in public so far in 2016 - for the opening of Bjorn's "Mamma Mia!
-The Party" in Stockholm in January.
+The group appeared together twice in public in 2016 - for the opening of Bjorn's "Mamma Mia!
+The Party" in Stockholm in January, and the incident at the Berns Salonger.
 Agnetha in particular looked fabulous.

-Not a lot is known about this event - whether they sang or just reminisced or whatever it was that they did.
+Not a lot is known about the hotel event - whether they sang or just reminisced or whatever it was that they did.
 But, naturally, ABBA fans are very excited.
-It just seems as though the stars are aligning for something new - and it's about time.
+It just seems as though the stars are aligning for something new - and, if so, it's about time.